MichaelPatrickEllard/SimpleAnimations/README.md

 The project shows three screens in a tab bar controller:

--	The first screen (Star) is a set of very simple animations that users can control via use of buttons.
+-	The Star screen is a set of very simple animations that users can control via use of buttons.

--	The second screen (Cards) is a general demonstration of a variety of iOS animations, along with commented code that explains each technique.
+-	The Cards screen is a general demonstration of a variety of iOS animations, along with commented code that explains each technique.

--	The third screen (Problems) illustrates some problems that I or my students have encountered while doing animations, and the comments in the code explain why some animations work while others don't.
+-	The Problems screen illustrates some problems that I or my students have encountered while doing animations.
 In each case, there is a demonstration of a working animation, along with one or more variants of the same animation that don't work as desired.

 The Star and Card screens were originally written for a class that I taught at UCSC's Silicon Valley Extension.
-The Problems screen was written for a presentation that I did at iOS Dev Camp in 2012.

 ©2012, 2014, 2017 Michael Patrick Ellard